Ajam of Bahrain: Husayniyya

+Names of Locations

-In addition to this, many names of villages in Bahrain are derived from Persian, which are thought to have been as a result of influences during the Safavid rule of Bahrain (1501–1722) and the previous Persian rule.
+In addition to this, many names of villages in Bahrain are derived from Persian, Bahrain's historical ties to Persian culture, particularly under the Achaemenid, Parthian, and Sassanian Empire, as well as influences during the Safavid rule (1501–1722), have left a significant impact on place names and cultural elements in the region.
 City and village names such as Manama, Karbabad, Salmabad, Karzakan, Samaheej, Tashan, Duraz, Barbar, Demistan, Karrana, Shakhura, Shahrekan, and Jurdab were originally derived from Persian, suggesting Persian influence on the island's history.

-The Persian language has had the biggest foreign linguistic influence on Bahraini Arabic.
-The indigenous Bahrani dialect of Bahrain has also borrowed many words from Persian, for example:

-Chandal - woods used in constructing the roof of old buildings.

-Baadgeer - towers with single or two, three or four sided openings above dwellings in order to let wind air into the building to create a current and hence cool the air inside the lower floor rooms.